A topic from the subject of Biochemistry in Chemistry.

 Basic Concepts

-• Chloroplasts: Organelles in plant cells that contain chlorophyll, the green pigment that absorbs sunlight.
+• Chloroplasts: Organelles in plant cells containing chlorophyll, the green pigment that absorbs sunlight for photosynthesis.

-• Thylakoids: Flattened sacs within chloroplasts that contain chlorophyll and other pigments involved in photosynthesis.
+• Thylakoids: Flattened sacs within chloroplasts where the light-dependent reactions of photosynthesis occur.
+They contain chlorophyll and other photosynthetic pigments.

 Equipment and Techniques